chengkunli96/MonopolyVR/README.md

 ## Acknowledgements

 This project would not have been possible without the help of my teammates, Zijian Guo, Jiamin Wang and Zhaoyi Tan.
-And you can click their name to check out their GitHub page!